-With over one thousand performances in front of diverse audiences (jazz and rock festivals, concerts and clubs, college music series, live radio concerts, street performances) and twelve recordings under his belt, Greg has made the instrument his own.
-His repertoire includes dozens of original compositions, as well as a wide array of material from the Renaissance through jazz and The Beatles, but his forte is his improvisation.
+With over two thousand performances in front of diverse audiences (jazz and rock festivals, concerts and clubs, college music series, live radio concerts, street performances) and twelve recordings under his belt, Greg has made the instrument his own.
+His repertoire includes dozens of original compositions, as well as a wide array of material from the Renaissance through jazz and The Beatles and contemporary rock, but his forte is his improvisation.
 He'll often launch into a spontaneous composition only to make a surprise landing in a piece by Miles Davis or Brazilian composer Luis Bonfa.

-Originally a keyboardist and saxophonist, Greg began improvising and making recordings at age fourteen.
+Originally a keyboardist and saxophonist, and always an improviser, Greg began making improvisational recordings at age fourteen.
 He picked up his first Stick in 1985 at the age of twenty, and quickly immersed himself in his new instrument.
-Greg's music is a product of the Charlottesville, Virginia music scene, which included a strong jazz and improvisational movement driven by musicians like John D'earth and Tim Reynolds, as well as spawning the Dave Matthews Band, with whom Greg collaborated on several occasions on stage and in the studio.
-Greg and Tim released several improvisational recordings under the name of "Sticks and Stones", and the "groove poetry" trio Code Magenta featured Greg on Stick and synths with vocalist Dawn Thompson and the late DMB saxophonist Leroi Moore, releasing Code Magenta in 1995.
+Greg's music is a product of the Charlottesville, Virginia music scene, which included a strong jazz and improvisational movement driven by musicians like trumpeter John D'earth and guitarist Tim Reynolds, as well as spawning the Dave Matthews Band, with whom Greg collaborated on several occasions on stage and in the studio.
+Greg and Tim released several improvisational recordings under the name of "Sticks and Stones", and the "groove poetry" trio Code Magenta featured Greg on Stick and synths with vocalist Dawn Thompson and the late DMB saxophonist Leroi Moore, releasing Code Magenta

 In his spare time, Greg enjoy's cooking, reading, gardening, coffee, the occasional tennis or frisbee game, and hanging out with his family.